tempestphp/highlight/README.md

 ## Adding or extending languages

 This package makes it easy for developers to add new languages or extend existing languages.
-Right now, these languages are supported: `php`, `html`, `css`, and `blade`.
-More will be added.

 In order to build your own highlighter functionality, you need to understand _three_ concepts of how code is highlighted: _patterns_, _injections_, and _languages_.
 [Continue reading](https://stitcher.io/blog/building-a-custom-language-in-tempest-highlight).

+You can also watch this video to get a better understand of the package's architecture:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cZugbAR8Fyg?si=F0wZf6QOxhsbPpOS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>